Cooking My Dreams

 Yes.
 Aperol Spritz is the absolute king of Italian Aperitivo.
 But not everybody appreciates it.
 Some people prefer stronger flavors, and that's why they would opt for the Campari version.

 I personally love and prefer the classic Aperol Spritz, but once in a while I also enjoy cocktails with Campari, like the famous Negroni and Americano cocktails.
+Check out also these 5 Classic Italian Aperitivo Drinks.

 Jump to: